 The UCITS Q&A sets out answers to queries likely to arise in relation to UCITS.
 It is published in order to assist in limiting uncertainty.
 It is not relevant to assessing compliance with regulatory requirements.
 You should check the website from time to time in relation to any matter of importance to you to see if the position has altered.

-On the 30 May 2014, the Central Bank published a second edition of the UCITS Q&A. New questions ID 1009 and ID 1010 are included.
+On the 05 November 2014, the Central Bank published a third edition of the UCITS Q&A. A new question ID 1011 on master feeder arrangements is included.

 All previous versions of the Q&A are available here.